Background

 These are bad practices, and they lead inexorably to conspiracy theories, as example, anti-vaccine.

-Now, there's recently a virulent, poisonous confluence of conspiracy theories and victimhood movements.
 Many conspiracy theories present themselves as victims, victims of the establishment of the elite, of the state, of big pharma, of corporations.
 They are eternal victims.

 It feels good to be a victim.
 It's morally a pride.
 If you're a victim, you have automatic rights and no obligations.
 If you're a victim, you can do anything you want because you had been victimized.
-It's a psychopathic stance.
-Psychopaths and narcissists like to claim and pretend that they are victims.
-They truly believe it, actually.

 There has been a series of studies in the past two years that have demonstrated conclusively that people who are eternal victims, people whose identity is victimhood, and activists in victimhood movements are actually psychopaths and narcissists.

 I am ashamed of my profession.
 I'm ashamed of my colleagues.
 I'm ashamed of medical doctors.
 I'm ashamed of psychologists.
 I'm ashamed of public intellectuals because they are cowed and afraid to speak out.
 They are terrified.
-They cower, cowardly, craven.
+They cower cowardly, craven.
 They don't dare to say the truth bluntly and honestly, as I do, no matter the cost and no matter the price.
-They are slaves to political correctness in the assortment of woke movements.

-There's a hijacking of activism by narcissists and psychopaths, as I've mentioned, and no one wants to eff around with psychopaths and narcissists.
+There's a hijacking of activism by narcissists and psychopaths, as I've mentioned, and no one, no one wants to eff around with psychopaths and narcissists.
 You don't want to meddle with them.
 You don't want to make them your enemies.

+So I talk to my colleagues.
+I talk to my colleagues and they say, you're right, you're right.
+They send me secret emails through proton mail telling me that they encourage me.
+They support me.
 Finally, someone says the truth about the anti-vaxxers, but they are afraid to go public with this.
 They are afraid of death threats and worse.
 They are afraid of reputational costs.
 They're afraid to lose their jobs.

 I said that there is a confluence, or shall I say effluence, of conspiracy theories with victimhood movements.
-It's a very pernicious conflation.
+It's a very pernicious, very pernicious conflation.
+It threatens the very existence of the species.

 Let's start by reviewing the psychology of conspiracy theories.